 Some of the most popular rewards programs for general travel credit cards include:

-Since general-purpose travel cards aren’t co-branded with any particular airline or hotel, they may not include as many high-value airline or hotel perks as co-branded hotel and airline cards.
-Added together, perks like automatic hotel elite status, companion passes or free checked bags could be worth hundreds or even thousands of dollars.
+Co-branded cards usually feature high-value airline or hotel perks.
+Examples like automatic hotel elite status, companion passes or free checked bags could be worth hundreds or even thousands of dollars.

 Here’s a look at some of the top features your general travel card may offer:

-Annual travel credits: Premium cards like the Capital One Venture X and Chase Sapphire Reserve reward cardmembers with annual travel credits worth hundreds of dollars, which may be used to offset previous travel costs or book new travel through the card’s travel portal.
+Annual travel credits: Premium cards like the Capital One Venture X and Chase Sapphire Reserve reward cardmembers with annual travel credits worth hundreds of dollars, which you can use to offset previous travel costs or book new travel through the card’s travel portal.

 Airport lounge access: A number of mid-level and premium travel cards offer discounted or complimentary airport lounge access for you and your guests.
-This perk lets users escape the rush of the airport to relax and enjoy amenities like complimentary food and drinks, showers or even spa treatments.
-Popular airport lounge networks include Priority Pass lounges and the exclusive American Express Global Lounge Collection
+Users can enjoy amenities like complimentary food and drinks, showers or even spa treatments.
+Popular airport lounge networks include Priority Pass lounges and the exclusive American Express Global Lounge Collection.

 Luxury hotel benefits: Your card issuer may offer Visa or Mastercard’s luxury hotel collection benefit.
 This perk can lead to room upgrades, free breakfast, food or beverage credits and late check-out.
-This is typically offered with credit cards with Visa Signature or Infinite benefits as well as cards with Mastercard World or World Elite benefits, though you’ll have to check with your card issuer to be certain.
+This is typically offered with credit cards with Visa Signature or Infinite benefits or cards with Mastercard World or World Elite benefits, though you’ll have to check with your card issuer to be certain.

 Car rental elite status: With the right general travel rewards card, you can not only rent a car but also get discounts and status upgrades that let you skip the lines when renting and returning, as well as vehicle upgrades based on availability and other exclusive perks.